-These white chicken enchiladas are made healthier with an ultra-creamy, cheesy white sauce with Greek yogurt!
+These white chicken enchiladas are made healthier with an ultra-creamy, cheesy white sauce made with Greek yogurt!
 They're easy to make (with gluten free option) and protein-packed.

 Now I'm excited to share with you my version, inspired by my mom's perfected recipe.
 It has a few healthy twists but maintains the same creamy, cheesy deliciousness.